'A gorgeous book ... it's timeless and beautiful and it deserves to be read by people of all ages.' MELINA MARCHETTA

 This is a story for kids (and grown-ups) with big minds, hopeful hearts, and generous dreams, and I love it with the fire of a thousand suns. - DANIELLE CAREY, DEECAREY.COM

-Danielle Binks is a Melbourne-based writer, reviewer, agent, book blogger and Youth Literature Advocate.
+Danielle Binks is a writer, reviewer, agent and book blogger who lives on the Mornington Peninsula.
 In 2017, she edited and contributed to Begin, End, Begin, an anthology of new Australian young adult writing inspired by the #LoveOzYA movement, which won the ABIA Book of the Year for Older Children (Ages 13+) and was shortlisted in the 2018 Gold Inky Awards.
 The Year the Maps Changed is Danielle's debut middle-grade novel.